dysomni/homebridge-dimmer-switch/README.md

 # homebridge-dimmer-switch
 Homebridge plugin that exposes a dimmer switch with increment and decrement switches.

-Each dimmer switch creates 5 different accessories in a group.
+Each dimmer switch creates TODO UPDATE 5 different accessories in a group.

 The plain dimmer bulb is used for hooking functionality to.
 Use apps like Home+ to automate a scene when the dimmer is set to a specific value.